-- 2. In the control box on the generator is located the Electronic Control Unit (ECU).
+- In the control box on the generator is located the Electronic Control Unit (ECU).
 Switch #1 contols engine speed/generator frequency.
 ON for 50 Hz and OFF for 60 Hz.
 Select the correct switch position for the desired operating hertz. - 3.
 Start the engine and observe generator hertz and no load AC voltage output.
-Adjust no load AC out put as needed using the capacitor taps #7, #8 or #9 as needed to increase or decease no load AC voltage.
+Adjust no load AC out put as needed.
+Refer to page 38 of this manual.